wp-plugins/easy-ftp-upload/readme.txt

 Tags: upload, ftp, large files
 Requires at least: 3.0
 Tested up to: 3.1
-Stable tag: 1.2
+Stable tag: 1.3

 Allow end users to upload files via FTP - accommodates larger files.
 Ideal for printing companies or others who require large graphic files.

 == Description ==

 Allow end users to upload files via FTP - accommodates larger files.
 Ideal for printing companies or others who require large graphic files.
 Originally conceived to circumvent the upload file size limitations imposed on sites with shared hosting.

-NOTE: if you get an error activating this code that says "file doesn't exist" or similar after doing an automatic upgrade, please visit the plugin menu and try a second time to activate it.
-This usually works.
-I don't know why - it has something to do with accidentally switching encoding when I was editing this on a different machine.
+NOTE: If you are upgrading from a previous version of this plugin and get an error message during the process, try completely deleting the entire previous version, then install this as new.
+This is happening for some people due to a case-sensitive issue I discovered while already in the process of editing.
 Sorry for any inconvenience!
+Also, if you copied and pasted the shortcode from the readme file previously, and cannot get the plugin to work, try copying and pasting the one-line version from this latest FAQ.
+There was apparently an encoding issue in the way I had published the previous example.

 == Installation ==